kristina-djukic/Particle-Simulator/README.md

 Visualization of particle interactions using a graphical user interface (GUI).
 Support for three simulation modes: sequential, parallel, and distributive.
 Performance testing and analysis for each simulation mode.
-Getting Started
-To run the Particle Simulator on your local machine, follow these steps:

 Prerequisites